RaphaelSackey/job-finder-frontend/README.md

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about deployment for more information.

-### `npm run eject`

-**Note:** This is a one-way operation.
-Once you eject, you can't go back!

-If you aren't satisfied with the build tool and configuration choices, you can eject at any time.
-This command will remove the single build dependency from your project.

----

-**Note:** This README is based on the actual content of the frontend folder and does not include any information that is not true or present in the folder.